 |

 -Please be patient as I consider your work.
-My response time varies, but I will attend to your submission as soon as possible.
+My response time varies, but my assistant or I will attend to your submission as soon as possible and respond.

 -Please tell me on the query if it is a multiple submission.
 Please keep me informed about other agents' interest or offers for representation via email.
 Do not accept representation until you have given me a fair chance to extend an offer as well.